Building mental fitness: The new standard for a stronger mind

 Main benefits of mental fitness: Why it matters now more than ever

-That’s exactly why mental fitness isn’t optional anymore.
+That’s why mental fitness is no longer optional.
 It’s your defense against burnout, brain fog, and emotional overload.

 Improved well-being